kedro-org/kedro/docs/source/configuration/advanced_configuration.md

 CONFIG_LOADER_ARGS = {"globals_pattern": "*globals.yml"}
 ```

 Alternatively, you can declare which values to fill in the template through a dictionary.
-This dictionary could look like the below:
+This dictionary could look like the following:

 ```python
 {